shrideio/shoebox/README.md

         ```
         Copy-paste the following piece of configuration to the end of the configuration file and save
         ```
-        # Enable https trafic on port 443
+        # Enable https traffic on port 443
         <IfModule mod_ssl.c>
         Listen 443
         </IfModule>